Your browser version is no longer supported, so you may experience issues while using this site.

 Please upgrade to a current browser to enjoy the best experience.

-If you’re curious about which items burglars love to burgle, you’re in luck!
-We’ve compiled AAMI Home & Contents claims data (2015-2020) to give you the scoop.
-We present to you, the top items stolen from Aussie homes (by quantity, not value).
+Curious about which items burglars most love to burgle?
+You’re in luck!
+We’ve used AAMI Contents claims data (2018-2022) to give you the scoop.
+We present to you the top 5 items stolen from Aussie homes (by quantity, not value).

 If you have bling lying around your house, watch out!
 Jewellery is a high-risk category.
 These are the pieces most likely to be stolen:

-Rings are a favourite target, unsurprisingly — they’re expensive and small, and easy for the average thief to slip into their pocket.
+Rings were the favourite target, unsurprisingly — they’re expensive and small, and easy for the average thief to slip into their pocket — and accounted for 5.2% of all claims.

-When it comes to at-risk accessories, home security — although helpful — isn’t foolproof.
-If you have beloved jewellery pieces at home, add a little peace of mind to your home safety plan.
+To help cover your at-risk accessories, home security can be worthwhile.
+If you have beloved jewellery pieces at home, add a little extra peace of mind to your home safety plan with home insurance.
 AAMI Contents Insurance can cover your jewellery, not just against theft, but also fire, flood, storm and other insured events.
 This includes one-of a-kind pieces stolen from your home.
-Where possible, we’ll get them replaced or reproduced.
-Otherwise, we’ll pay you what the item would have cost right before the loss or damage, up to a limit.
+Where possible, we’ll get them replaced or repaired.
+Otherwise, we’ll pay you what the item would have cost right before the loss or damage, up to the relevant limits.

 Luckily for tradies (and anyone who keeps equipment used for business purposes at home), we cover tools of trade.
 These items don’t need to be specified; you’re entitled to up to $2,000 if they’re lost or damaged in an insured event.

-There you have it folks: these are the top six items burglars love to get their hands on—based on AAMI claims data.
-Remember, you can’t prevent a home invasion, but you can get covered.
+There you have it folks: these are the top 5 items burglars love to get their hands on — based on AAMI claims data.
+Remember, you can’t always prevent a home invasion, but you can get covered.

 - A guide to your jewellery insurance options